 “Venezuelans are described to be the most party people in the world,” Di Stefano points out.
 “The hallaca combines a bunch of flavors, [just as] when Christmas comes we combine all that [party] energy.”

 Venezuelans, thanks unfortunately to their country’s mounting economic problems — which this year have made it harder to find hallaca ingredients there – are one of South Florida’s fastest-growing communities.
 Which means the Venezuelan Christmas is likely to become a familiar fixture here, alongside other Latin American traditions like the Cuban caja china for roast pig.

-The hallaca is as much New World statement as it is Navidad fare.
+The hallaca is as much New World statement as it is Navidad staple.